Here are some practical tips for moving out of your apartment in Spain, from terminating your lease to forwarding your post.

-You should also inform the tax authorities of your intentions, and if you are lucky you may even be entitled to a tax refund.
+You should also inform the tax authorities of your intentions; if you are lucky, you may even receive a tax refund.

-You should also cancel any insurance contracts that will no longer be required, and you may be entitled to a refund for any outstanding periods.
+Cancel any insurance contracts that are no longer necessary.
+You may receive a refund for any outstanding periods.

 Fix any damage

 Repair any damage or make good any loss to avoid deductions from your security deposit.
-Allowances should be made for normal wear and tear, existing faults or things beyond your control as a tenant (force majeure).
+Allowances are possible for normal wear and tear, existing faults, or things beyond your control as a tenant (force majeure).